AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2024-04-0.md

 - Overlapping text issues occur in `<reltable>` and `<fig>` tags.
 (15238)
 - Flickering issues occur in the **Attributes** panel.
 (15237)
 - On deleting a character or word within the content, the cursor jumps between the block elements.
 (15224)
-- **Attributes** panel is not displayed in the Source view of the Web Editor.
+- The **Attributes** panel is not displayed in the Source view of the Web Editor.
 (14387)
 - Unwanted, non-breaking spaces get added while editing at the end of a tag in the Web Editor.
 (11786)
 - Content gets deleted while correcting the spelling errors in DITA files.
 (11610)

 ## Deprecated feature

-The Service Account (JWT) credentials have been deprecated in favor of the OAuth Server-to-Server credentials.
+The Service Account (JWT) credentials have been deprecated in favor of the **OAuth Server-to-Server** credentials.
 Your applications using the Service Account (JWT) credentials will stop working after Jan 1, 2025.
-You must migrate to the new credential by Jan 1, 2025, to ensure your application continues functioning.
+You must migrate to the new credential by Jan 1, 2025, to ensure that your application continues functioning.
 [Learn more](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/migration/).